 The next time you want to rotate a picture, you won’t be needing any fancy editors or even the Windows Viewer.
-You can do with the help of the File Explorer.
+You can do this with the help of File Explorer.

 - Select your desired picture.
 You can also select a group of images.

 - After selecting any picture, another option will appear on the toolbar known as Manage.

 - Click on the Manage option and choose what type of rotation you prefer on your pictures.